Now you can enable 2FA on Twitter without a phone number

 If you have already enabled 2FA for Twitter, you can now remove your phone number within your account settings.

-Removing phone number-based authentication eliminate the risk of SIM swapping, a technique that can be used by hackers to hijack accounts.
+Removing phone number-based authentication eliminates the risk of SIM swapping, a technique that can be used by hackers to hijack accounts.
 The move brings Twitter in line with other major tech companies -- including Facebook and Google -- which do not require users to divulge their phone numbers when opting in to 2FA.

 Image credit: In Green / Shutterstock